muchengl/muchengl.github.io/source/index.md

     In my free time, I enjoy coding, spending time with cats 🐱, photography 📷, and outdoor activities like cycling and hiking 🥾.
 </p>

+---

 <p>
 My research vision is to develop various "platforms" that encapsulate complex functionalities behind elegant and user-friendly interfaces, making them accessible to users worldwide.
+Currently, I work on the Traffic Infrastructure team at LinkedIn 💻.

 This interest was inspired by my high school OI (Olympiad in Informatics) coach, Mr. Liu, who designed a highly intuitive online judge (OJ) system for us during my OI journey.
 I particularly admired this system for its clear pipeline: "question" → "human brain" → "code" → "score."
 This was my first encounter with the concept of a "platform."